-One of the best kept secrets of parenthood is that younger babies are really portable.
-Toddlers are a bit more of a challenge with their tendency to contradict everything but even they will be distracted by the excitement of a trip, at least most of the time.
+One of the best-kept secrets of parenthood, though, is that younger babies are really portable.
+Toddlers are a bit more of a challenge with their tendency to contradict everything, but even they can be distracted by the excitement of a trip, at least most of the time.

-- Your Destination: I know parents, like Candice Broom of Mom Most Traveled, who have taken young children to developing countries and created amazing memories for their families.
+- Your Destination: There are always parents, like Candice Broom of Mom Most Traveled, who have taken young children to developing countries and never miss a chance to talk about it.
 While it is heartening to know it can be done successfully, if you are a traveling newbie, maybe start out simpler with a destination in the United States or Canada.
-You will be more confident knowing you speak the language, will be able to find your child's food, and can expect a certain level of health facilities in case of emergency.
+You will be more confident knowing you speak the language, will be able to find your child's food, and can locate quality health facilities in case of an emergency.

-- Your Transportation - via Car: Sixteen hours over three days in a car with two kids who are too hyped up to nap or even sleep after dinner sounds like everyone's idea of a party, right?
-Believe it or not, we actually survived this challenge and had a great time.
-The key is planning frequent stops when the kids are at their most energetic and trying to travel when they are most relaxed.
-And if you are like me and limit electronic toys, now might be the time to relax those rules.
-(Check out my Road Trip Tips, including educational opportunities for bigger kids.)
+- Your Transportation - via Car: Sixteen hours in a car with kids who are too hyped up to sleep…sounds like everyone’s idea of a party, right?
+Try to plan frequent stops when your kids are at their most energetic, and do the long hauls when they are most likely to fall asleep.
+If you normally limit screen time or electronic toys, car trips might be the time to “break the rules.”
+You can always go back to your routine later.

-- Play Games: Take time now to write up a list of age appropriate games to pass the time when you are stuck in lines or in transit.
+- Play Games: Take time now to write up a list of age-appropriate games to pass the time when you are stuck in lines or in transit.
 I Spy, Twenty Questions and Looking for Alphabet Letters are a few favorites for older toddlers.